 Death wobble is a condition that occurs when your vehicle's front end begins to shake violently while you are driving.

-When this happens, your steering wheel is shaking violently and cannot center itself because your vehicle's suspension can no longer hold up the weight of your vehicle.
+When this happens, your steering wheel shakes violently and cannot center itself because your vehicle's suspension can no longer hold up the weight of your vehicle.
 In addition, this will cause your steering wheel to shake while driving because the tie rod ends have worn out.

-Death wobble is dangerous because it can lead to loss of control over your vehicle, damage other components on your car, and even result in an accident if you cannot regain control.
+Death wobble is dangerous because it can lead to loss of control over your vehicle, damage other components of your car, and even result in an accident if you cannot regain control.

 How do you stop engine vibration?

-If your car is shaking due to engine problems, then the only way to stop it is by fixing the part causing the issue.
+If your car is shaking due to engine problems, the only way to stop it is by fixing the part causing it.
 However, the hard part is pinpointing the culprit.

 Start by checking that your tires have even tread and are at the proper inflation PSI.
 In addition, check your vehicle history on the last time you had your tires balanced and rotated.

 Also, check your tire rotors and brake pads for wear.
-Lastly, if you still aren't sure what is wrong, then go to a trusted mechanic for an inspection.
+Remember: if you aren't sure what is wrong, go to a trusted mechanic for an inspection.

 Can low oil make your car vibrate?